-Our members include present and former members of the Treasury Panels.
+Our members include members of the Treasury Panels and of the Equality and Human Rights Commission Panel.
 In addition to government departments, clients regularly include local authorities and other public bodies, as well as individuals, NGOs and companies challenging executive action.

 Examples of recent public law and human rights work include: